 Another, related factor has been our addiction to fast food.
 Where once Americans ate at home most of the time, and ate out at real restaurants that cooked real food, all too many of us respond to the dictates of the consumer and convenience culture by turning in at the drive through.
 The result is disastrous in a culinary as well as a cultural sense.
 But this, too, is part of a larger trend toward speed, convenience, and the ceaseless pursuit of satisfactions-of-the-moment that leave us with nothing substantial.

 We should not, of course, leave demographics out of the mix.
 More than once, my wife and I have noted the paucity of kids working the fast food counter or window.
-The reason for that, of course, is simple: we’ve aborted them.
+The reason for that, of course, is simple: we have aborted them.
 When one totals up the abortions of the last four decades, the numbers reach over fifty million.
 These would have been both the workers at and the customers of our service sector, and of our economy in general.
 But they are dead.

-Fewer young workers, fewer young customers; combined with a culture that now demands that both parents work, the obvious product is an overabundance of adults who want full time jobs, faced with fewer customers for their products and services.
+Fewer young workers, fewer young customers; combined with a culture that now demands that both parents work, the obvious product is an overabundance of adults who want full-time jobs, faced with fewer customers for their products and services.
 The result is good for the upper echelons of the corporate world—labor costs have gone down.
 But it is very, very bad for regular people, and families in particular.

 Of course, the typical response to this argument will be that I am calling for a return to the oppressive, sexist past.
 And clearly it is true that our government, and society, have become actively hostile toward traditional families.
 But the core problem, at its most basic level, has been that both men and women have chosen their own “careers” above raising families.
 And that has meant fewer and smaller families, less family time, and ever-more chasing after “careers” that, as it turns out, are far less rewarding then we thought they would be.
 Whether it be the CEO in the boardroom, or the fast food worker at the drive through window, people who live only for their job are sad creatures.
 And a society that is organized only for them is even more sad, because it makes it harder and harder for people to form and support families.